 Red flag #2 – Misleading earnings calculator:

-On the sales page, you can see a calculator that is supposed to give you an idea about how much you can earn on AppCoiner.
+On the sales page, you used to be able to see a calculator that was supposed to give you an idea about how much you can earn on AppCoiner.

 I have seen similar calculators on a site like for example PaidSurveysAtHome, where you are also not at first told you actually have to pay to join.